Katie is a student in the Master Scientific Illustration program at Maastricht University & Zuyd University in the Netherlands.

 On her scientific illustration practice:

 “I view this field as vital for facilitating understanding of scientific concepts for general audiences.
 I have examined how urgent, ongoing environmental crises are exacerbated by ignorance of nature’s interconnectedness and fragility.
 Living in Texas, I have also witnessed firsthand the dangers of scientific ignorance and misinformation.
 Misinterpretations and distortions of medical information contribute to disastrous policies that disproportionately affect women and minorities.
-My lived experiences and academic studies drive me to use art to demystify complex information and promote environmental and medical justice.”
+My lived experiences and academic studies drive me to use the blend of art and science to demystify complex information and promote environmental and medical justice.”

 On her individual artistic practice: